Pioneer Day History

 Mid-Florida Credit Union

-People for Protecting Peace River (3PR)
+People For Protecting Peace River (3PR)

 Entertainment Sponsor: $100

-Arcadia Abstract & Title Company
+Arcadia Abstract & Title

-Fender Auto Parts
+Fender’s Auto Parts

 Linda and Vernon Keen

-Keith Keene
+Cindy and Keith Keene

 Paul Bennett Seusy

-Pioneer Friend of the Society: $50.00
+Pioneer Friends of the Society: $50.00

 Cindy McLeod Ely